internalfx/mindex/README.md

 ##### Description

 Removes an object from the index.
+This is a convenience method for `remove()`.

 ##### Example